 As a business owner, I used to say, “Work is an activity, not a place.”
 For most of my career, I have been in an information worker industry.
 An information worker is loosely defined as someone who uses the information to make decisions or a person who creates information that informs the actions of others.
 Working in this industry has developed a work from anywhere mentality.
 Let me explain why.

-Not every job allows the flexibility of working from anywhere, but desk jobs often can, and quite frankly, should.
+Not every job allows the flexibility to work from anywhere, but desk jobs often can, and quite frankly, should.
 As technology consultants, we usually did our best work at client sites.
 Here, we could easily integrate into their environment and collaborate to achieve results.
 We had to be able to produce high-quality work no matter where we were doing it.

 Anyone who has worked in a job with heavy travel schedules has had to find ways to be productive at client sites, coffee shops, hotel rooms, and airport terminals.
 I have been doing this for the last 25 years.
 So, when I would hire and develop new consultants, I wanted to encourage them to get out into the field.
 I encouraged them to do their work alongside our clients.
 I did not want them in the office unless they needed a quiet place to formulate ideas.
 Or if they needed to collaborate with their coworkers to validate their ideas.